 The Trauma Unit at Royal Cornwall Hospital looks after acute orthopaedic patients who are suffering from injuries and diseases of their bones, joints, ligaments, tendon, muscles or nerves.

 The unit is split across two wards, Trauma 1 and 2, and we care for patients from the admission and pre-operation stages through to post-operative care, discharge and further rehabilitation.

 Our welcoming and supportive team, includes consultants, specialist nurses, physiotherapists and occupational therapists, all focused on providing the best possible care and rehabilitation.

-Important Visiting RestrictionsDue to the Covid pandemic, restrictions have been made to the usual visiting times and rules.
+Important Visiting RestrictionsDue to the Covid pandemic, restrictions have been made to the usual visiting times and rules listed below.
 Please view our Covid Visiting restrictions.

 Visiting the Trauma Unit

 Open visiting on all wards is between 10am and 8pm, 7 days a week (Please see visiting restrictions)

 Visiting outside these times can be discussed with the nurse in charge.
 See our Visiting Policy.